SecretFox/DressingRoomTweaks/README.md

 * Esc,W,S,A or D to exit dressing room.
 * V to toggle vanity camera.

+Keybinds can be disabled with `/option DRTweaks_keyboard false` chat command.

 **About: Trash / Favorite**
 * Favorited clothes will appear at the top of the list
 * Trashed clothes will appear at the bottom, if "Show Hidden" checkbox is disabled they will be completely hidden